markmont/flux-utils/README.md

 INSTALLATION
 ============

-flux-utils requires:

-* [pbs_python](https://oss.trac.surfsara.nl/pbs_python).
-Note that `pbs_python` versions 4.3.5 and previous require a version of TORQUE that is 4.1.x or below.
-* Either Python 3 or, if Python 2 is being used, the `argparse` module.
+flux-utils requires either Python 3 or, if Python 2 is being used, the `argparse` module.

 The following commands are very rough and are specific to Flux: